-It was inevitable that after a decade online, 1.2 billion users, and over $7.8 billion in revenue, a powerhouse like Facebook would release a new app that has people giddy to click “download.”
-It is their 10th birthday after all, so I guess now would be the perfect time.
-Following the increasingly popular, object-based nomenclature of products such as Glass, Square, Coin, and Tile, to name a few, Facebook has aptly decided to name this new app… wait for it… Paper.
+It was inevitable that after a decade online, 1.2 billion users and over $7.8 billion in revenue, a powerhouse like Facebook would release a new app that has people giddy to click “download.”
+It is their 10th birthday after all, so I guess now would be a perfect time.
+Following the increasingly popular, object-based nomenclature of products such as Glass, Square, Coin, and Tile, to name a few, Facebook has aptly decided to name this new app wait for it Paper.

 Unpretentious, fluid, and minimalistic; there’s a certain flow to this app that entices your fingers to stay glued to the screen.
 The top half is now a scrolling banner of all things “News Feed.”
 It’s filled with stories, posts, and updates against the backdrop of their corresponding images.
 I’m not sure why, but for some reason posts seem more alluring when done this way (another tip of the hat to Flipboard).
 In the upper corner sits the trifecta of the “friend requests”, “messages”, and “notifications” buttons for easy access.
 The bottom portion also contains newsfeed posts with a little more detail, not popular enough to make it to the top, but still worthy of mention.
 Clicking on them expands the posts and allows you to like, comment, and share each one.
 Seems pretty standard so far, but now comes the fun stuff.

 Swiping up on a visual element from there takes you through a fun animated motion of unfolding a piece of paper (ahh now I get it) to reach the link.
 The same goes for pictures, which can be zoomed, pinched, and tossed around in an aesthetically pleasing manner.
 If you reach a full-screen picture, the physical motion of turning your phone left or right pans through the panoramic image the same way.